 Election and Term of Office.
-The City of Novato has a council/manager form of City government.
-All five (5) members of the City Council are elected at large to four (4) year terms.
+All five (5) members of the City Council are elected by-district to four (4) year terms.
 The Mayor is elected by the Council during reorganization in December for a one (1) year term.
 The Mayor can be changed at any time upon the vote of three (3) Councilmembers.
-The Mayor remains as one member of the City Council and has no rights or authority different from any other member of the Council.
+The Mayor remains as one member of the City Council and has no rights or authority different from any other member of the Council, except as provided herein.